Skip to main content

 First impressions matter the most, as we all know.
 The law applies to client-accountant relationships.
 An engagement letter is likely your first contact with your potential client.

 If you leave a good impression, the client will probably choose you as their service provider.
 Even if others offer a better price, the human touch is often a better motivator.
+This letter usually lands right after you’ve worked to get bookkeeping clients in the first place — it’s the document that turns interest into a signed relationship.

 A bookkeeping engagement letter also allows you to set the standard for your clients.
 Yes, a client is king, but I’m sure you, as an accountant, also have your requirements for a client.